This topic describes some basic operations in Web ODC.

 Create a project

-Example: Create the project odc_4.3.x in ODC.
+Example: Create a project named odc_4.3.x in ODC.

 Note

-Add a database to the project
+Add a database to a project

-On the Databases tab, click Add Database.
+On the Database tab, click Add Database.

-In the database list, view the added database odc_test.
+In the Database list, view the added database odc_test.

 Note